Natasa03-viz/Hazardous-waste-market-analysis-/README.md

 - Manufacturing is consistently among the top waste sources in multiple markets.

 - Czechia, and Romania show a significant capacity gap (>500k tonnes in 2022 alone), suggesting an underserved domestic market or need for cross-border treatment solutions.
-Based on these results, the most sensible expansion targets are Czechia and Poland
+Based on these results, the most sensible expansion targets are Czechia and Poland.

 ## Data Limitations